Primordial perturbations and non-Gaussianities in Ho\v{r}ava-Lifshitz gravity: Introduction

-As was pointed in \cite{Kiritsis:2009sh}, Ho\v{r}ava theory has at lease two important properties.
-The first one is its UV renormalizability.
-While the second one is most interesting to cosmology.
-The fact that the speed of light is diverging in the UV implies that exponential inflation is not necessary in order to solve the horizon problem.
-Moreover, the short distance structure of perturbations in Ho\v{r}ava- Lifshitz theory is different from standard inflation in GR.
-Especially, in UV limit, the scalar field perturbation is essentially scale-invariant and is insensitive to the expansion rate of the universe, as has been address in \cite{Kiritsis:2009sh,Takahashi:2009wc,Calcagni:2009ar,Mukohyama:2009gg}.
-The key point is that the UV renormalizability indicates that the lagrangian for the non-relativistic scalar field should contain up to six spatial derivatives.
+As was pointed out in \cite{Kiritsis:2009sh}, the Ho\v{r}ava theory has at least two important properties.
+The first is its UV renormalizability, while the second is more interesting for cosmology.
+The fact that the speed of light is diverging in UV implies that exponential inflation is not necessary for solving the horizon problem.
+Moreover, the short distance structure of perturbations in the Ho\v{r}ava-Lifshitz theory is different from the standard inflation in GR.
+In particular, in the UV limit, the scalar field perturbation is essentially scale-invariant and is insensitive to the expansion rate of the Universe, as has been addressed in \cite{Kiritsis:2009sh,Takahashi:2009wc,Calcagni:2009ar,Mukohyama:2009gg}.
+The key point is that the UV renormalizability indicates that the Lagrangian for the non-relativistic scalar field should contain up to six spatial derivatives.
 Thus, in the UV limit, the dispersion relation is $\omega^2 \sim k^6$, which is contrary to $\omega^2 \sim k^2 $ in standard GR.
-This phenomena causes different $k$-dependence of the two-point correlation function and thus the scalar perturbation in Ho\v{r}ava gravity is naturally scale-invariant in UV limit.
+This phenomenon causes different $k$-dependence of the two-point correlation function and thus the scalar perturbation in Ho\v{r}ava gravity is naturally scale-invariant in the UV limit.

-In this note, we extend previous work on cosmological perturbation theory in Ho\v{r}ara gravity, including non-gaussianities.
-Actually, one of the essential differences of Ho\v{r}ava gravity from Einstein's general gravity is that it contains quadratic curvature terms in the theory.
-Moreover, unfortunately, the foliation-preserving diffeomorphism stops us choose spatiall-flat gauge as in GR.
-Thus in general, the perturbation theory in Ho\v{r}va theory in mostly involved.
-On the other hand, in Hov{r}ava gravity, the dynamical degree of freedom in spatial metric is 3 (with contrary to 2 in GR), which contains 2 tensor degrees of freedom as usual, while with an additional scalar dynamical degree of freedom.
+In this paper, we extend the previous works on cosmological perturbation theory in Ho\v{r}ava gravity, including non-gaussianities.
+The 6-parameter $\Lambda$CDM model provides an accurate description of the Universe \cite{Aghanim:2018eyx}.
+In particular, the primordial perturbations are assumed to be Gaussian.
+Deviation from the Gaussian distribution, i.e., primordial non-gaussianity, has not been observed.
+This puts a strict constraint on any model of the early Universe.
+The non-Gaussian features of Ho\v{r}ava gravity have not been studied in detail, except in \cite{Huang:2012ss} and in \cite{Huang:2013epa}, which investigated the non-gaussianities of the scalar field and of the gravitational waves in Ho\v{r}ava gravity, respectively.
+Actually, one of the essential differences of Ho\v{r}ava gravity from Einstein's general relativity is that it contains quadratic curvature terms in the theory.
+Moreover, the foliation-preserving diffeomorphism does not allow, unfortunately, to choose a spatially-flat gauge as in GR.
+Thus, in general, the perturbation theory in Ho\v{r}ava gravity in quite involved.
+On the other hand, the number of dynamical degrees of freedom in the spatial metric is 3 in Ho\v{r}ava gravity (contrary to 2 in GR), with 2 tensor degrees of freedom, as usual, and an additional scalar dynamical degree of freedom (see also \cite{Gao:2014soa,Gao:2014fra,Gao:2018znj} for the general framework of spatially covariant theories of gravity).